pasgabriele/lora-weather-station/External module/README.md

 - Rainfall function
 - Try to change LoRa signalBandwidth and txPower to reduce trasmission power consumption (https://iopscience.iop.org/article/10.1088/1742-6596/1407/1/012092/pdf)
+- Correction for battery measurament.
+Use the new PCB where the battery voltage measurement circuit uses B+ and B- and not OUT+ and OUT- as in the current PCB

 ## Features
 Below a list of External module main features: